FugueWeb/api/README.md

 - Under `Deploy` tab, GitHub repo connects and syncs with Heroku
     - `Deploy Branch` to update to latest commits
 - Under `Settings` add the value for your `MONGODB_URI` environment variable
+- Note about `package.json`, `morgan` and `nodemon` are included in both dependencies and devDependcies so the app builds in Heroku (otherwise app would error out)

 ## Docs
 TODO